pengfeng/ask.py/README.md

 # 🚀 **Updates!** 🚀

 A full version with db support and configurable components is open sourced here:
 [LeetTools](https://github.com/leettools-dev/leettools).
-A demo web site has been setup [here](https://svc.leettools.com).
-Please check them out!
+Please check it out!

 We also added support for local Ollama inference and embedding models, as well as for other API providers such as DeepSeek.
 Please see the [`Use Different LLM Endpoints`](#use-different-llm-endpoints) secton for more details.